tksh164/microsoft-graph-docs/concepts/changenotifications-for-virtualevent.md

 }
 ```

-### Subscribe to sessions created for a particular virtual event.
+### Subscribe to sessions notifications for a particular virtual event.

-Session create notifications for a particular event can be subscribed to by specifying the resource as `solutions/virtualEvents/events/{eventId}/sessions`.
+Session notifications for a particular event can be subscribed to by specifying the resource as `solutions/virtualEvents/events/{eventId}/sessions`.

 Only a single session level subscription can exist for a particular event for a unique app and tenant combination.